Greatest Italian Movies

 2. La Grande Belezza (2013)

-Ofcourse this list would not be complete without the masterpiece of Paolo Sorrentino.
-This Oscard winning movie starts with the 65th birthday of Jep Gambardella.
+Of course, this list would not be complete without the masterpiece of Paolo Sorrentino.
+This Oscar-winning movie starts with the 65th birthday of Jep Gambardella.
 The scene unfolds like a music video with Campari and dancing Romans.
-After this scene Je experiences an existential crisis and embarks on a journey to find meaning in his life.
+After this scene, Je experiences an existential crisis and embarks on a journey to find meaning in his life.
 All the while, Sorrentino delivers us the ultimate love letter to Rome.

 3. Call me by your name (2017)

-A love story about two handsome men around the family terrazzo-floored villa in Crema, close to Milano.
+Call me by your name is a love story about two handsome men around the family terrazzo-floored villa in Crema, close to Milano.
 The summer romance everyone wishes they had directed by Luca Guadagnino.
-“It is quintessentially Italian without being an idea of Italy” Guadagnino explains. ‘it’s just Italy"
+“It is quintessentially Italian without being an idea of Italy” Guadagnino explains.
+‘It’s just Italy"